Turning back the clock

 Bulls can't overcome cold start, fall to Owls at home

-Men's basketball head coach Reggie Witherspoon struggled to find a way to quantify this latest loss, before coming up with this statement: "It obviously wasn't a beauty contest."
+Men's basketball head coach Reggie Witherspoon struggled to find a way to quantify his team's latest loss, before coming up with this statement: "It obviously wasn't a beauty contest."

 In a season in which Witherspoon's team is still trying to find its way on offense, things hit a new low Wednesday night.
 Buffalo (2-6) couldn't overcome a frigid start, as Temple (4-0) won 54-39 at Alumni Arena.